 The reason for this is that the more great serves you make, the more pressure you can put on your opponent’s return of serve, thus allowing you to set up the game in the way that you want it to go.
 So you can effectively use the service return in table tennis to play any of the preferred patterns that could ultimately lead to more points for you.

 So mastering table tennis service techniques is critical if you don’t want to lose every table tennis game you play!
 The first step to doing that would be to know the table tennis serve rules.

 Table Tennis Serve Rules

-The table tennis serve is simply the player whose turn it is to help, throwing the ball with their non-occupied hand and hitting it with a paddle.
+The table tennis serves simply the player whose turn it is to help, throwing the ball with their non-occupied hand and hitting it with a paddle.

-One of the essential legal table tennis service rules is that the tennis court would be divided into two equal parts with a white line to separate both sides of the court.
+One essential legal table tennis service rule is that the tennis court would be divided into two equal parts with a white line to separate both sides.

 You need to note that you can have either the singles match or the doubles match in table tennis.
 Different rules govern both matches.

 The serving rules are almost similar when playing doubles or singles; there are just a few disparities.

 When serving in a singles game, after the server throws the ball and hits it with the paddle, the ball must hit the table on the server’s side and afterward hit the table on the side of the receiver.